 Located in Louisiana, Oak Alley Plantation was first a sugar cane plantation started by Valcour Aime, who purchased the property in 1830.
 He established an enslaved community who worked the plantation.
 Then in 1836, Jacques Roman acquired the Oak Alley property and began to build his own home on the plantation.
-Accomplished entirely by slave labor, his home was built in Greek Revival style using bricks that were made on site and marble that was shipped in by steamboat to construct the dining room floor.
+Accomplished entirely by slave labor, his home was built in Greek Revival style using bricks made on site and marble shipped in by steamboat to construct the dining-room floor.

-The exhibit at Oak Alley is self-guided and focuses on the lives and living conditions of those who were owned and kept on the plantation.
-Visitors learn about life after emancipation and can stop by The Blacksmith Shop, which acts as a tribute to Louisiana craftsmen and the history of forging metalwork.
+The self-guided exhibit at Oak Alley focuses on the lives and living conditions of those who were owned and kept on the plantation.
+Visitors learn about life after emancipation and can stop by the Blacksmith Shop, which acts as a tribute to Louisiana craftsmen and the history of forging metalwork.

 What started as a single log cabin is now a plantation located outside of Nashville, Tennessee that serves as an educational resource.
 Founded by John Harding in 1807, “Belle Meade” translates to mean beautiful meadow in old English and French.
 It began as a 250-acre property that eventually became a 5,400 thoroughbred horse farm.
 It had a Greek Revival Mansion, a train station and a rock quarry that supported five generations of owners and their enslaved workers.
 Today the site retains 34 acres of the original property, including the mansion and original homestead.
 It is dedicated to the preservation of Tennessee’s Victorian architecture and equestrian history.

 Visitors to Belle Meade Plantation enjoy a tour of the property led by trained and costumed guides, who share the history of the mansion, as well as many other historic buildings like a horse stable, carriage house and log cabin.
 Free wine tasting is offered at the site’s winery after tours, and there is a gift shop and restaurant for visitors as well.